 About the Adolescent Health Center

 Since its establishment in 1968 as the first primary care program in New York specifically created for the health needs of teens, the Mount Sinai Adolescent Health Center (MSAHC) has grown to become a model of excellence in adolescent health care nationally and worldwide.
-We’ve broadened our vision to match the needs of the Center’s steadily rising number of young people we serve, growing from 900 in 1971 to more than 10,000 this year—and we continue to grow.
+We've broadened our vision to match the needs of the Center's steadily rising number of young people we serve, growing from 900 in 1971 to more than 12,000 each year.

 We’ve expanded, renovated and created a bright, welcoming place for young people to come at our spacious East 94th Street location in New York City.
 Our interdisciplinary team continues to deliver the same compassionate, high-quality, integrated care that has been the heart of the Center’s mission since the beginning—at no cost to our patients.